nf-core/differentialabundance/docs/usage.md

 - The network file must be provided explicitly via the '--network_decoupler' parameter.
 This file should be in long format and contain at least the source and target columns, with optional weight and sign columns describing the strength and direction of each interaction.

+### Parameters
+The Decoupler module includes a min_n parameter to fine-tune its behavior.

+- `--decoupler_min_n`: This parameter controls the minimum number of targets a regulator (source) must have in the network to be included in the analysis.
+Any regulator with fewer than min_n targets will be removed from the network before activity inference is performed.

+By default, `--decoupler_min_n` is set to 5, meaning all sources with at least one target will be evaluated.
+You can increase this value to filter out poorly supported regulators and reduce noise.

+Example: setting `--decoupler_min_n 5` will ensure that only regulators with at least 5 target genes are considered.

 #### Network Sources
 You can obtain regulatory networks from well-established databases and tools.
 Common examples include: